top of page

 Our workshops aim to educate on authentic histories and realities based in our original research that his been in development for over 15 years.

-These workshops are directed towards the spatial design teams we work with, but are open and applicable across many fields supporting and/or impacting Indigenous Sovereignty
+These workshops are directed towards teams we work with, but are open and applicable across many fields supporting and/or impacting Indigenous Sovereignty

 INDIGENOUS DESIGN

-Etiological Design© is the process of centring Indigenous oral history so that Legends and storytelling shape the entire urban design, and public engagements so that the final design reflects the stories and the People whom originate from the land.
+Centring Indigenous oral history is central to our process so that Legends and storytelling shape the entire design, public art and engagements so that the final design reflects the stories and the People whom originate from the land.

 Western design often develops arbitrary identities for sites, when the land has had an identity and a name since Time Immemorial.